Yousuf Jan Nesar: Biography

 Yousuf Jan Nesar was born into a farming family in Panjshir but lost his father when he was three.
 As a teenager, he saved money to buy his first camera.
 In 1986, he joined Ahmad Shah Massoud’s forces as a military aide, though Massoud initially found him too young for combat.
-Instead, Nesar was assigned to film operations, strategic movements, and daily life within the Northern Alliance, becoming the “eye of Massoud” when the commander was absent from the battlefield.
+Instead, Nesar was assigned to film operations, strategic movements, and daily life within the Northern Alliance, becoming the “eyes of Massoud” when the commander was absent from the battlefield.

 Nesar's footage documented key moments in Afghan history, including battles, reconnaissance missions, and behind-the-scenes footage of the mujahideen resistance.
 He was entrusted with cataloging and safeguarding the films, which were initially stored in Panjshir, moved to Kabul when the mujahideen took the capital in 1992, and later returned to Panjshir after the Taliban's rise to power in 1996.

 After Massoud's assassination in 2001, Nesar collaborated with the National Audiovisual Institute of France (INA) to preserve some of his archives, while keeping the bulk of them hidden at his home in Kabul, known only to his family.
 As the Taliban threatened to seize Kabul in 2021, Nesar contacted the French embassy to prevent the destruction of his archives.
 In July 2021, the French Archaeological Delegation discreetly evacuated seven large metal trunks containing 350 VHS tapes, 200 Hi-8 tapes, 3,000 MiniDV tapes, and 25 hard drives—amounting to 5,000 hours of historical footage.

 On August 23, 2021, Yousuf Jan Nesar, his wife Nouria, and their eight children (aged 15 to 27) were evacuated from Kabul to Paris with the assistance of the French embassy as part of Operation Apagan.